Boris-Em/BEMSimpleLineGraph/README.md

      1 - Add a UIView to your UIViewController
      2 - Change the class type of the UIView to `BEMSimpleLineGraphView`
      3 - Link the view to your code using an `IBOutlet`.
 You can set the property to `weak` and `nonatomic`.
-     4 - Select the Connect the `BEMSimpleLineGraphView` in your interface.
-Connect the delegate property to your ViewController.
+     4 - Select the `BEMSimpleLineGraphView` in your interface.
+Connect the **dataSource** property and then the **delegate** property to your ViewController.

      **Code Initialization**
      Just add the following code to your implementation (usually the `viewDidLoad` method).

          BEMSimpleLineGraphView *myGraph = [[BEMSimpleLineGraphView alloc] initWithFrame:CGRectMake(0, 0, 320, 200)];
+         myGraph.dataSource = self;
          myGraph.delegate = self;
          [self.view addSubview:myGraph];

- 4. Implement the two required methods: `numberOfPointsInLineGraph:` and `lineGraph:valueForPointAtIndex:`.
+ 4. Implement the two required data source methods: `numberOfPointsInLineGraph:` and `lineGraph:valueForPointAtIndex:`.
 See documentation below for more information

 ### Required Delegate / Data Source Methods